Easy Keto Scalloped “Potatoes” (You’ll Never Guess Our Secret Ingredient)

 “This is such a unique recipe and I was so excited to make it.
 I had all of the kids try it, and not a single one could tell it wasn’t made with potatoes.
 Once I told them it wasn’t potatoes two of the three refused to eat anymore, but that’s okay because that left more for me and my daughter.

-My daughter is a radish fanatic, and she often snacks on turnips, too.
+My daughter is a radish fanatic, and she often snacks on rutabaga, too.
 She couldn’t believe they took on such a mild flavor.
-The strong turnip “bite” was gone and it was just like a potato dish!”
+The strong “bite” was gone and it was just like a potato dish!”

 Try keto-friendly mashed cauliflower instead of carb-heavy mashed potatoes!